Avner Shalev: Director of the Culture Authority

 Following his retirement from military service, Shalev assumed the position of Director of the Culture Authority in the Ministry of Education and Culture, as well as Chairman of the National Council of Culture and Art.
 He also served on the boards of a wide range of Israeli museums and cultural institutions.
 Within these capacities, Shalev was responsible for the formulation and implementation of national policy regarding culture and the arts, and for advancing Israel's ties in these areas with other nations around the world.
 Among other policies, Shalev earmarked public funding of cultural activities for schoolchildren.
 He also transformed the Antiquities Department into a national Antiquities Authority.
 Shalev helped found the Sam Spiegel Film and Television School in Jerusalem.

 Shalev set up an inter-departmental unit devoted to the absorption of immigrant artists.
 Its operation facilitated the founding of multiple cultural entities, such as the Ra'anana Orchestra and the Gesher Theater.

 Yad Vashem

-In 1993 Avner Shalev was appointed Chairman of the Directorate of Yad Vashem.
-Yad Vashem received the Israel Prize and Princess of Asturias Awards during his tenure.
-He also received the French Legion of Honor by President Sarkozy, at the Élysée Palace in Paris.
+In 1993 Avner Shalev was appointed Chairman of the Directorate of Yad Vashem which received the Israel Prize and Princess of Asturias Awards during his tenure.
+He and Yad Vashem were presented with the French Legion of Honour by President Sarkozy at the Élysée Palace in October 2007.